 The error log configuration may be altered on the fly using tools like dsconfig, the web administration console, or the LDIF connection handler, and changes will take effect immediately.
-You can configure multiple error logs that are active in the server at the same time, writing to different log files with different configurations.
+You can configure multiple error logs that are active in the server at the same time, writing to different log files (or other targets like SYSLOG or a relational database) with different configurations.
 For example, a new error logger may be activated with a different set of default severities to debug a short-term problem, and then that logger may be removed once the problem is resolved, so that the normal error log does not contain any of the more verbose information.